How to Invest in DeFi

-We will also look at how to invest in DeFi as a speculator or use DeFi products to earn a passive income.
+We will also look at how to invest in DeFi as a speculator or use DeFi networks to earn a passive income.
 Each has its advantages and disadvantages depending on the desired outcome and appetite for risk.

 Before reading on, if you would like to learn more about what DeFi is you can read our article what is DeFi.

-Should I invest in Defi?
+Should I invest in the decentralized finance ecosystem?

 Our society runs on money, whether it´s fiat money like the EUR or USD or crypto, the underlying use case is the same.
 It literally underpins our daily existence.
 So any kind of revolution here is something very significant with the potential to affect us all sooner or later.
 The way things are headed, DeFi could plausibly make its way into mainstream finance very quickly indeed.
-Currently, though, DeFi is still very much in its infancy and the potential for both risk and reward is huge just like with the early days of the internet.
+Currently, though, DeFi is still very much in its infancy and the potential for both risk and reward when making DeFi investments is huge just like with the early days of the internet.

-Investing in DeFi Projects
+Investing in DeFi Projects Directly

 Let's begin by looking into how to invest in popular DeFi projects by buying UNI or AAVE tokens.
 There are many others of course but we will use UNI and AAVE as examples.
 UNI is the cryptocurrency that powers UNISWAP.
 AAVE is the token for the decentralized exchange AAVE.

 Buying either UNI or AAVE tokens is effectively betting on the actual technology and ecosystem itself.
 In the world of traditional finance (TradFi) buying UNI or AAVE could be akin to buying stocks in a publicly-traded company like Barclays bank or HSBC bank.
-As the value of the bank stock rises you make money.
+As the value of the bank stock rises, investors make money.
 In much the same way if you are holding UNI or AAVE tokens and their price rises you profit from the increase.
 However, unlike shares, you don't automatically earn dividends, but you may be able to vote on a proposal to distribute to yourself some or all of the treasury, which could be a little akin to a dividend in the TradFi world.